-Residential Colleges: There are three residential colleges on campus (similar to dormitories in the U.S.): Eliot, Rutherford and Keynes.
-The bedrooms are mainly singles.
-All of the colleges have dining facilities on their premises.
+Residential Colleges: There are three residential colleges on campus (similar to dormitories in the U.S.): Beckett, Eliot, Rutherford and Keynes.
+These are single study bedrooms with ensuite or shared bathrooms.
+Dining facilities are located throughout the campus.

 When a student is assigned to full-service housing, such as a residential college, there is a housing supplemental charge for full-service facilities.
 More details regarding this charge can be viewed on the program fees tab.

 Residential colleges require students to move out of their rooms during vacation periods.
 If you do not want to have to move out of your room during vacation periods (which last several weeks) we advise you to request a student flat (see below).

 Every student at Kent belongs to a college whether he or she lives on campus or not.
 Each college has a bar, common rooms, game rooms, a small shop, launderette and computer facilities.
 Many classrooms are also in the college buildings.